Non-Blocking Simultaneous Multithreading: Embracing the Resiliency of Deep Neural Networks: : Architecture Use Case

 \subsubsection{Putting It All Together}

 Enabling \VSMT{} does not only require the fMUL (Section~\ref{sec:fmac}) and the control logic (Section~\ref{sec:pe_ctrl}), but also additional activation and weight output registers and on-the-fly precision reduction logic (Fig.~\ref{fig:arch}).
 First, the output registers are scaled linearly with the number of threads.
 Second, to reduce inputs represented by more than 4 bits to 4 bits, we first round them to the nearest integer that is a whole multiple of 16.
-This is done by summation of the bit at index 3 with the 4-bit MSBs, i.e., $x[7{:}4] + x[3]$.
-This is applicable for both signed and unsigned representations.
-For example, $59_{10} = 00111011_2 \Rightarrow 0011_2 + 1_2 = 0100_2 \Rightarrow 0100_2 \; \verb|<<| \; 4 = 64_{10}$; and $-59_{10} = 11000101_2 \Rightarrow 1100_2 + 0_2 = 1100_2 \Rightarrow 1100_2 \; \verb|<<| \; 4 = -64_{10}$.
-The only difference will occur with numbers that are at the same distance from the nearest integer that is a whole multiple of 16, for example, $56_{10}$ will be rounded to $64_{10}$, whereas $-56_{10}$ will be rounded to $-48_{10}$.

 \ARCH{} data propagates the same as in conventional SA --- each cycle data enters and exits the PEs regardless of the data content.
 To maintain such systematic non-blocking operation, we trade backpressure by temporarily reducing numerical precision.
 Moreover, avoiding backpressure yields a constant speedup; a 2-threaded and a 4-threaded \ARCH{} will deliver a speedup of 2$\times$ and 4$\times$, respectively.
 In the next section, we evaluate the impact of \ARCH{} on accuracy as well as on the hardware.